Last Updated on

 For example, if you’ve agreed to a payment plan, meaning you haven’t fully paid your debt, you can qualify for the Fresh Start program if you fulfill the following requirements:

-If you’ve fully paid your debt and your loan has been released, you may qualify for the Fresh Start Program if you’ve correctly filed business, individual, and information returns for the previous three years and you don’t have delinquent federal tax deposits or estimated tax payments.
+If you’ve fully paid your owed amount and your loan has been released, you may qualify for the Fresh Start Program if you’ve correctly filed business, individual, and information returns for the previous three years and you don’t have delinquent federal tax deposits or estimated tax payments.

 Taxpayers who qualify for the Fresh Start Program can request that the IRS withdraw their liens by filing the correct paperwork.

 When you mail these forms to the IRS, make sure to explain your reasons for the request.
-If you’ve paid your debt, mention this payment in your explanation.
+If you’ve paid your back taxes, mention this payment in your explanation.
 Otherwise, mention the terms of your payment plan.

 State that you’re requesting a withdrawal in the hopes of having the lien removed from your credit report.
 After the IRS has reviewed and approved your request, you’ll receive a Withdrawal of Filed Notice of Federal Tax Lien form.
 With this document in hand, you can start working on having the lien removed from your credit history.